Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Spiking Neural Network Model

 \subsection{Refractory Period and Threshold Noise}

 A neuron fires when its potential (\ref{eqn:PotentialSum}) exceeds a threshold~$\theta_\ell$, after which the neuron cannot fire for a period of duration~$\taumin$.

 All neurons have the same fixed nominal threshold $\theta_0>0$.
-However, neuronal computation is subject to noise at various levels \cite{FaisalAl08}, which manifests in shifted, false, or missed firings.
-In this paper, the primary way to model such noise is to work with a random threshold $\theta_\ell(t)$ as follows: after each firing of neuron $\ell$, its threshold $\theta_\ell$ (for the next firing) is newly (and independently) sampled from a Gaussian distribution with mean $\theta_0$ and variance $\sigma_\theta^2$, as illustrated in \figref{fig:Threshold}.
+However, a realistic model of biological neural networks or neuromorphic hardware should allow for noise in the computations that manifests in randomly shifted, false, or missed firings \citep{FaisalAl08}.
+In this paper, we model such noise by piecewise constant random thresholds $\theta_\ell(t)$, as follows: after each firing of neuron $\ell$, its threshold $\theta_\ell$ (for the next firing) is newly (and independently) sampled from a Gaussian distribution with mean $\theta_0$ and variance $\sigma_\theta^2$, as illustrated in \figref{fig:Threshold}.

-Note that this noise model can capture many different effects: small deviations from $\theta_0$ result primarily in shifted firings while large deviations from $\theta_0$ can suppress or produce firings.
+Note that this noise model is easy to simulate, has only one parameter ($\sigma_\theta^2$), but captures the essential effects: small deviations from $\theta_0$ result primarily in shifted firings while large deviations from $\theta_0$ can suppress or produce firings.